 • If a server's hostname can't be resolved to an IP address, it can cause communication and networking issues.
 This may result in timeouts, connection errors, and other unexpected behavior.

-To change the hostname, use the following command:
+To set the hostname, use this command:

-sudo hostnamectl set-hostname <yourservername.yourdomain.com>
+sudo hostnamectl set-hostname yourservername.yourdomain.com

 Make sure to add an A record for your hostname.